Saudi Arabia national football team: Debuting successes and subsequent declines (1956–2016)

-Revival, history written, but fall short
+After the 2007 AFC Asian Cup, Saudi Arabia suffered even further setbacks.
+The Saudis failed to qualify for the 2010 FIFA World Cup in agonizing playoffs that saw them again give up their 2–1 lead to a 2–2 draw to neighbor Bahrain.
+In the 2011 AFC Asian Cup, the Saudis went on to have their worst-ever Asian Cup performance in history, losing all three games in a shocking style to Syria, Jordan and Japan.
+Later on, Saudi Arabia failed to qualify for the 2014 FIFA World Cup, finishing behind Australia and Oman in the third round.
+This embarrassing record kept following the Saudis into the 2015 AFC Asian Cup, as the Saudis suffered another group stage exit, this time losing to China and Uzbekistan.
+They only won against North Korea.

+Revival (2017–present)

-Saudi Arabia secured qualification for the 2018 World Cup, their first in 12 years, ahead of Australia.
-Hosts Russia annihilated them in the opening match 5–0, making this the second largest victory of any host nation at the FIFA World Cup.
-Saudi Arabia then lost 1–0 to a Luis Suarez-led Uruguay, the eventual group winners.
-Although they were already eliminated, they managed to salvage some pride by winning their final group stage match against Red Sea neighbours Egypt.
+Saudi Arabia secured qualification for the 2018 FIFA World Cup, their first in 12 years, ahead of Australia.
+In the first match of Group A and the tournament, Saudi Arabia were crushed by hosts Russia 5–0, making this the second largest victory of any host.
+Saudi Arabia then lost 1–0 to a Luis Suárez goal that put Uruguay as the eventual group winners.
+Although they were already eliminated, Saudi Arabia managed to win their final group stage match against Red Sea neighbours Egypt 2–1, coming back from behind after a Mohamed Salah goal.

-After the 2018 World Cup, Saudi Arabia participated in the 2019 Asian Cup, held in the United Arab Emirates; the team finished second in the group stage, after falling to Qatar in the final game, leading to a showdown against Japan in the round of 16.
+After the 2018 World Cup, Saudi Arabia participated in the 2019 AFC Asian Cup, held in the United Arab Emirates; the team finished second in the group stage, after falling to Qatar in the final game, leading to a showdown against Japan in the round of 16.
 The Saudis dominated the whole game, but ultimately lost 1–0 due to poor finishing.

 On 15 October 2019, Saudi Arabia played its first-ever game with Palestine in the West Bank; the game marked a change in policy for Saudi Arabia, which has previously played matches against the Palestinian team in third-party countries.
 The visit was condemned by some Palestinian activists, who considered the game as a start of normalizing the relations between Saudi Arabia and Israel, but it was viewed by the Palestinian National Authority as a support for their sovereignty over the West Bank.
 The game ended in a scoreless draw.